 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

-Successful completion can provide a pathway to the Diploma of Early Childhood Education and Care.
+After completion you may wish to apply for entry into the CHC50113 – Diploma of Early Childhood Education and Care.

 This course is government accredited and has national recognition

 The qualification is aligned with the Australian Qualification Framework (AQF) level 3

 This training is provided to eligible individuals with funds made available by the Commonwealth and Victorian Governments

 Retain Course Items are purchased once by the student prior to commencing.
 Those items then become the property of the student.
 Fees listed are at 2021 rates and may increase annually over the duration of delivery.
 The student tuition fees listed are subject to change given individual circumstances at enrolment.
 For more information please contact our Course Advisors on 1300 BOX HILL.

 Completion of 18 units (including 15 core and 3 electives).

 To be assessed as competent in this qualification you are required to undertake a minimum 120 hours supervised work placement in a registered education and care service, working with children aged 0 - 6 years of age.

 Evidence provided by a workplace supervisor will contribute to assessment of your ability to work at this level.